brobotic/fortnite-leaderboard/README.md

 # Overview

 *DISCLAIMER*: this project was only uploaded so I could show my work to others.
 This was also made in Seasons 3 and 4 of Fortnite, so I'm not sure if the API code will work as-is today.
 If you are interested in running your own version and need help, let me know and I'll do my best to assist.
+This was also my first Python project of decent size, so the code can be horrendous in some places.

 Some friends and I were heavily into Fortnite a while back, and while our stats were available on FortniteTracker, I wanted a way to view all of our stats in one place.
 I also wanted a cool programming project that involved a variety of technologies such as containers and build systems.
 Using FortniteTracker's API, I created a simple leaderboard website using Python.
 Here's an overview of the project and my processes for developing & deploying it.